 MS is more likely to affect women than men, and most symptoms first appear when a person is between 20 and 40, according to the American Association of Neurological Surgeons.

-About 400,000 Americans have MS, which also affects about 2.1 million individuals across the globe, reports.
+About 1,000,000 Americans have MS, which also affects over 2.3 million individuals across the globe, the National MS Society reports.

 Dr. Daniel M. Harrison, a neurologist and interim division director of the Maryland Multiple Sclerosis Center, said an accurate diagnosis can be made in the majority of cases when a patient undergoes proper evaluation and testing.

 “The diagnosis of multiple sclerosis is made based on a combination of a patient’s clinical signs and symptoms, and the results of supportive testing,” he said.